seanboyce/ubiblio/README.md

 You can follow the vague instructions above, if you want.

 However, I plan to image my working install with dd and compress it.
 Likely after the next release.
-This way you can just flash it to a 16GB microSD card, instert it into your board, and boot it up.
+This way you can just flash it to a 16GB microSD card, insert it into your board, and boot it up.